mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 rules govern how readwritesplit behaves with servers that have different ranks.

 * Sessions will use the current primary server as long as possible.
-This means that sessions with a secondary primary will not use the primary primary as long as the secondary primary is available.
+This means that sessions with a secondary primary will not use the primary as long as the secondary primary is available.

 * All replica connections will use the same rank as the primary connection.
 Any